 It was pouring outside, and one of the Giant workers was having to collect all of the shopping carts in the parking lot.
 This lady gets out of her car and comes up to him with his 10000 cart train and wants a shopping cart from him.
 RIGHT THERE!
 The man is already struggling trying to maneuver this cart caterpillar, he’s blocking all the traffic, it’s pouring, there’s an abundance of carts in front of the store…and this woman is concerned about grabbing one right then and there?
 She wasn’t rude…just unaware of her surroundings and other people’s feelings.
 Then, this ladybrings her heaping full cart (I should have taken a picture because it was a mountain of food) to the self check-out lane and slowly scans her items.
 Yogurt container by yogurt container.
 Lawd help me!

 Regardless of these oblivious individuals, I managed to buy some peaches.
 They’re still being sold…so I’m still buying them to make another peach galette.
 This is a great summertime or early fall dessert.
 It doesn’t have a ton of sugar in it, it’s fairly fast, and if pie crust makes you anxious, starting with a galette is the way to go because it doesn’t need to look perfect.
 It does require that you make the pie crust in advance though.
 The pie crust takes about 10 minutes total.
-It has to chill for at least an hour though (and it’s better if it’s longer).
+It has to chill for at least 30 minutes thought.

 Note that this recipe makes TWO galette pie crusts or ONE full pie crust (that would include a top and a bottom crust, if you’re into that sort of thing).
 You can always freeze your second disk and make another one when the moment strikes you.
 You’d just defrost it over night.